lukequinton7/LLM-Agents-Trading/README.md

 # A Multi-LLM-Agent Framework for Macroeconomic Signal Extraction and Financial Trading

-The framework addresses a novel trading framework for trading zero-coupon U.S Treasuries; it features a collaborative, two-step "Analyst-Trader" multi-agent system that makes trading decisions guided by macroeconomic analysis and time-series predictions.
+The project addresses a novel trading framework for trading zero-coupon U.S Treasuries; it features a collaborative, two-step "Analyst-Trader" multi-agent system that makes trading decisions guided by macroeconomic analysis and time-series predictions.
 The system was back-tested and shown to generate significant positive returns, outperforming all benchmark models across a range of market conditions.

 ## Core Components